SPINAL ARACHNOIDITIS & SSD BENEFITS

 It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 If we win, then the SSA pays us out of your back benefits.
 If you do not win, then you do not pay an attorney fee.

 How much is the attorney fee?
 The attorney fee is whatever is less between 25% of your back benefit and the fee cap.
 This is best understood through an example.
 If your back benefit is $10,000, then your attorney fee would be $2500.
 However, if your back benefit is $100,000, you would not pay 25% or $25,000 in attorney fees.
-Instead, you would pay the amount of the fee cap, which is $7200.
-Therefore, if you win your case, then your fee is capped at the $7200 amount.
+Instead, you would pay the amount of the fee cap, which is $9200.
+Therefore, if you win at the hearing, the most you pay will be $9200 amount.

 Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
 Find out what it will cost to hire our SSD law firm.